EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 #### To-do list / wishlist
 * Empirical study on different tools for different tasks
-* Note on activation functions and optimiser type
+* Note on activation functions and optimiser type (adamax)
 * Notes on dealing with sets which consist of vectors of different lengths.